Heyram-EEE/WEB-monitoring-system-using-Python/README.md

 # WEB-monitoring-system-using-Python
-This system is designed to promptly notify users via email, SMS, and WhatsApp within 60 seconds in the event of a specified URL going down or if the corresponding webpage is missing certain predefined text.
-This feature enables swift identification of any unauthorized modifications to the website content by hackers.
+This system is designed to promptly notify users via email, SMS, and WhatsApp within 60 seconds if a specified URL goes down or if the corresponding webpage is missing specific predefined text.
+This feature enables swift identification of hackers' unauthorized modifications to the website content.

+This code checks the Status of the Url to convert it into a monitoring the checker.py needs to be Implemented as a cron Job in the desired time interval.

 # Online Demo - https://youtu.be/hSjj6XR9vv0